stellaexp/full-stack-frameworks-project/README.md

 ## Database schema

-The structure of the data in sqlite is as follows;
+An example of the data structure in sqlite is as follows;

 Products